 Luxury homes in smaller lots

 In the suburbs, Australians opt to build luxury homes in blocks as small as 250 square metres.
-People seek the help of residential architects and designers to make projects like this happen.
+People seek the help of residential designers to make projects like this happen.
 Together, they build homes with a seamless flow, an open space, and enough daylight streaming in.
 They find ways to make outdoor spaces as comfortable as indoor rooms as well.